matthewwolak/gremlin/cran-comments.md

 # Resubmission
-This package was initially submitted to CRAN a few weeks ago.
-It was suggested that the following changes be made before resubmission:

-  - DESCRIPTION file
-    - Add a reference for the method in the 'Description:' field
-    - Edit the 'License:' field to state 'GPL-3' instead of noting the file containing the standard GPL-3 license.
-  - add more examples to help documentation and/or remove `\dontrun{}` from existing examples

-These changes have now been made.
-It was decided to not change the package version number, since the changes were extremely minor.
+This package was recently archived on CRAN owing to my inability to make changes to the package in time.
+These changes were necessary after an update to a function in `base` R fundamentally changed the outcome of the function evaluation which caused my package to no longer work.
+I have now fixed the ERRORs that came about after the change to `base`.

 # Test environments
-  -  Ubuntu 18.04
+  -  Ubuntu 18.10
-    - R 3.4.4 (2018-03-15) x86_64-pc-linux-gnu (64-bit)
+    - R 3.5.3 (2019-03-11), platform: x86_64-pc-linux-gnu (64-bit)
   -  win-builder (devel and release): http://win-builder.r-project.org/
-    - R version 3.4.4 (2018-03-15), platform: x86_64-w64-mingw32 (64-bit)
+    - R version 3.5.3 (2019-03-11), platform: x86_64-w64-mingw32 (64-bit)
-    - R version 3.5.1 (2018-07-02), platform: x86_64-w64-mingw32 (64-bit)
+    - R version 3.6.0 alpha (2019-04-05 r76327), platform: x86_64-w64-mingw32 (64-bit)
-    - R Under development (unstable) (2018-10-23 r75481), platform: x86_64-w64-mingw32 (64-bit)

 # R CMD check results